Practical Approaches for Testing and Breaking JWT Authentication

 Additional issue

-Besides, all tools discussed in the experiment are using a linear approach to crack the password.
+Besides, all tools discussed in the experiment use a linear approach to crack the password.

 Introducing jwt-pwn

-I find using Pyjwt instead of writing a custom library as many did is much better for stability wise.
-There are known tools that give wrong results due to the failure of parsing JWT tokens correctly.
+Using Pyjwt instead of writing a custom library, as many did, is much better stability-wise.
+Some known tools give wrong results due to failing to parse JWT tokens correctly.
 Usage of Pyjwt would generate the same results the backend parser would get in most cases.

 First script: jwt-cracker.py